How To Recognize Arousal Addiction Symptoms

 Arousal addiction can prevent a person from having normal, healthy relationships.
 It can also give a person a false sense of what “normal and healthy” looks like.

-An arousal addict might also,
+An arousal addict often,

-• Lie about their activities
+• Lies about their activities

-• Disengage from loving behavior
+• Disengages from loving behavior

-• Engage in risky behavior
+• Engages in risky behavior

 None of which is conducive to maintaining stable relationships.

-Because the urge for sexual stimulation can be so strong it can mean failing to complete tasks or even missing work in lieu of satisfying their desires.
+Arousal addiction can also cause problems at work.
+The desire for stimulation can be so strong that it can lead to failing to complete tasks or even missing work.
 There’s also a possibility of inappropriate behavior toward co-workers if urges become evident in comments or conversations.

-For the addict themselves, depression, isolation, shame, and loneliness are all very real concerns.
-And, very sadly, because most sexually compulsive behaviors go undiscussed, these problems can become so severe that they may put a person at risk of suicidal behavior.
+And, very sadly, because most compulsive behaviors, especially those of a sexual nature, go undiscussed, these problems can become so severe that they may put a person at risk of suicidal behavior.

 Still think arousal addiction symptoms are no big deal?